Virtual environment configuration requirements

 - In the object parameters, enable Deletion protection.

-3.14 The setting that enables access from DataLens is not activated unless needed
+3.18 The setting for access from DataLens is not active if not needed

 Do not enable access to databases containing critical data from the management console, DataLens, or other services unless you have to.
 Access from DataLens may be required for data analysis and visualization.
 For such access, the Yandex Cloud service network is used, with authentication and TLS encryption.
 You can enable and disable access from DataLens or other services in the cluster settings or when creating it in the advanced settings section.